Flickr won't kill the thousands of photos in historic Commons archives

 Merkley had voiced optimism when Flickr announced its move to the 1,000-photo limit for free users and the $50 annual subscription for Flickr pro users on Nov.
 1.

 "We want to ensure that when users share their works that they are available online in perpetuity and that they have a great experience.
-At the same time, I think it's fair to say that the business models that have powered the web for so long are fundamentally broken," he said.
+At the same time, I think it's fair to say that the business models that have powered the web for so long are fundamentally broken," he said in a blog post.

 Merkley decried "surveillance capitalism," a disparaging term for the business of harvesting personal data for advertisers.
 MacAskill has also criticized the approach, though even under SmugMug Flickr shows ads for non-paying members.